Kai-ssu/cafe-pos/README.md

 # cafe-pos
-point-of-sale system for a coffee shop
+point-of-sale system for a coffee shop using Python and Flet